What Is Mantra Meditation?

 A very profound and well-known Buddhist mantra is “Om Mani Padmé Hum,” a Sanskrit phrase that carries tremendous spiritual benefit.
 The “Mani mantra” is the sound of the enlightened speech of Avalokiteshvara, the Bodhisattva of Great Compassion (Chenrezig in Tibetan).
 Avalokiteshvara’s practice brings forth our inherent qualities of compassion.
 His mantra is found throughout Tibet and the Himalayas where it is carved into stones, printed on prayer flags, and repeated or chanted by virtually every inhabitant.
 Famed Tibetan singer Ani Chöying Drölma gives one version of the chant here.

 To go deeper into any form of spiritual practice, you’ll need a reliable, genuine guide who will help you navigate your meditation as it evolves.
 His or her main focus should be to lead you to discover and develop your spiritual strengths with honesty and integrity.
+But rather than traipsing all through the universe searching for a guru, you can find excellent spiritual guides in Mindworks online meditation courses.

 Whichever form of mantra practice you make your own, your ability to remain focused and in sync with the practice will determine how beneficial it can be.
 Mindfulness is the tool that refines and enhances this ability.